The ‘International League Against Epilepsy (ILAE) British Chapter’ respects your privacy and is committed to protecting your personal data.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-ILAE British Chapter is a professional membership organisation for all those who work, or have an interest, in the field of epilepsy.
+ILAE British Branch is a professional membership organisation for all those who work, or have an interest, in the field of epilepsy.
 We process personal data relating to our charitable activities, to help our members to meet their charitable objects by influencing the regulatory, policy and research environments, and connect members via educational events to encourage collaboration and share learning.
 You may be asked for personal data if you want to take advantage of specific services we offer, such as receiving members briefings and email updates, joining email lists and networks or taking part in workshops, conference and courses.

 We will use the personal information you provide to administer our relationship with you and deliver the services you have told us you wish to use or to send you information that you have requested.